Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: The basic algorithm

 \subsection{Analysis}

-We omit the proof of the following two simple lemmas; their analogous counterparts for the enhanced algorithm will be proved in Section~\ref{sec:analysis}.
-By the main part of the $\Delta$-phase, we mean the sequence of flow augmentations. \begin{lemma} \begin{enumerate}[(i)] \item In the main part of the $\Delta$-phase, the pseudoflow is an integer multiple of $\Delta$ on each arc, and consequently, $E_f(\Delta)=E_f$. \item $\Delta$-feasibility is maintained when augmenting on a shortest path. \item At the beginning of the main part, $Ex(f)\le (2n+m_N)\Delta$, and at the end, $Ex(f)\le n\Delta$. \item The main part consists of at most $2n+m_N$ flow augmentation steps. \end{enumerate} \end{lemma} \begin{lemma} Let $f$ be the pseudoflow at the end of the main part of the $\Delta$-phase and $f'$ in an arbitrary later phase.
+\begin{theorem} The Basic algorithm delivers an $\varepsilon$-accurate solution in $O(\log((2n+m_N+1)\Delta_0/\varepsilon)$ phases, and every phase comprises at most $O(2n+m_N)$ flow augmentations. \end{theorem} An appropriate $\Delta_0$ can be chosen to be polynomial in the input size, hence this gives a weakly polynomial running time bound.
+We now state the two simple lemmas needed to prove this theorem.
+The first lemma verifies the correctness and efficiency of the algorithm, showing that $\Delta$-feasibility is maintained throughout and the number of flow augmentations is linear in every $\Delta$-phase.
+We omit the proof; its analogous counterpart for the enhanced algorithm will be proved in Lemma~\ref{lem:enhanced}. \begin{lemma} \begin{enumerate}[(i)] \item In the main part of the $\Delta$-phase, the pseudoflow is an integer multiple of $\Delta$ on each arc, and consequently, $E_f(\Delta)=E_f$. \item $\Delta$-feasibility is maintained when augmenting on a shortest path. \item At the beginning of the main part, $Ex(f)\le (2n+m_N)\Delta$, and at the end, $Ex(f)\le n\Delta$. \item The main part consists of at most $2n+m_N$ flow augmentation steps. \end{enumerate} \end{lemma} Our second lemma asserts the proximity of a current flow to all later flows during the algorithm.
+If we let the algorithm run without ever terminating, it will converge to an optimal solution.
+Hence the lemma justifies that the algorithm obtains an $\varepsilon$-accurate solution as claimed in Theorem~\ref{thm:basic-running}.
+Moreover, it also helps to identify edges which must be contained in the support of an optimal solution.
+The proof is also omitted; see Lemma~\ref{lem:F-in-F} and the first part of the proof of Theorem~\ref{thm:main-bound}.
+This is essentially the same argument that was used by Orlin (e.g. \cite[Lemma 10.21]{amo}).

+\begin{lemma} Let $f$ be the pseudoflow at the end of the main part of the $\Delta$-phase and $f'$ in an arbitrary later phase.
 Then $||f-f'||_\infty\le (2n+m+1)\Delta$.
-If $f_{ij}> (2n+m+1)\Delta$ at the end of the $\Delta$-phase, then this property is maintained in all later phases, and there exists an optimal solution $f^*$ with $f^*_{ij}>0$. \end{lemma}
+If $f_{ij}> (2n+m+1)\Delta$ at the end of the $\Delta$-phase, then this property is maintained in all later phases, and there exists an optimal solution $f^*$ with $f^*_{ij}>0$. \end{lemma} For all such arcs, we can conclude $\pi_j-\pi_i=C'_{ij}(f^*_{ij})$ for an optimal solution $f^*$.
+It will belong to the set of revealed arcs, defined in the next section.
+The overall aim of the algorithm is to identify a large enough set of revealed arcs containing the support of an optimal solution.
+The above lemma guarantees that the first such arc can be identified in a strongly polynomial number of steps in the Basic algorithm.
+We will however need to modify the algorithm in order to guarantee that the set of revealed arcs is always extended in a strongly polynomial number of steps.